JarrodMalkovic/ansible/README.md

-Certainly!
-Here's an updated version of the README with a section on testing using the `test.sh` script:

 # Ansible

-This project aims to streamline the installation and configuration of software, making it easier to recreate a consistent and personalized environment.
+This repo uses ansible to streamline the installation and configuration of software my favourite software, making it easier to consistently recreate my personal environment.

 ## Table of Contents